mgonzalezrivero/reef_learning/README.md

 Here is an overview on how to do automated image analysis of photoquadrats to estimate abundance (i.e., cover).
 More detailed steps will be detailed in documents within the repository and referred to in this summary.

 1. __Configure the machine:__ Prepare either your local machine or the AWS instance by installing Caffe and other dependencies needed to execute this code.
-Please refer to: `config.md` and follow each step.
+Please refer to Caffe installation instructions [here](http://caffe.berkeleyvision.org/installation.html).
+We have also created a configurations guide for the AWS instance using a Bitfusion imafe.
+(Details in  `config.md` )
 2. __Download data:__ Here we are using the data from the publication above as an example.
 However, you can use your own dataset.
 If this is the case, follow the data structure of our data repository.
 You can download our dataset from [here](https://nextcloud.qriscloud.org.au/index.php/s/YMgU7ZpdxSjPwpu).

 >__Note:__ The data provided includes the entire dataset for all the global regions analysed in this paper.
 For each region, or country within a region, we trained and tested a different Deep Learning network.